unhingingdog/react-face/README.md

 `npm install react-face`

 ## How to use
 Use a function as a child to FaceDetector to pass data through to your component.

 `<FaceDetector>{facesData => <YourComponent facesData={facesData} />}<FaceDetector>`

+The data is an array of information about each face detected.
+These each contain the location (x & y value of the centre of the face as a value between 0 and 100, with the x value flipped), size, and detection strength for each face.

 ## How it works